malfarom29/capstone-rh/README.md

-# AWS Infrastructure as Code Repository

-This repository contains CloudFormation templates for deploying a scalable, secure AWS infrastructure including ECS, Aurora PostgreSQL, and associated services.
+# 2403VCCO Grupo 2 - Capstone Project
+# Human Rights Incidents Dashboard

+A full-stack application for tracking and visualizing human rights incidents, built with React and AWS infrastructure.

 ## Repository Structure

+This repository contains the complete infrastructure and application code for the Human Rights Incidents Dashboard.

 ```
 .